 Restoration of Contents: What you Need to Know

-Smoke damage after a fire, and mold after a flood, poses serious health risks to you and your family.
-In the case of partial fires or flooding in your home, smoke damage and dampness are often responsible for much of the damage done to your personal belongings.
-Smoke particles, in particular, can spread long after the fire, while mold thrives on building materials, furniture, and clothing affected by flooding.
+The damage after a fire or flood can pose serious health risks to you and your family.
+In the case of partial fires or flooding in your home, smoke damage and mold are often responsible for much of the damage done to your personal belongings.
+Smoke particles can spread long after the fire, while mold thrives on building materials, furniture, and clothing affected by flooding.

-#1 You Can Ask for a Quote
+#2 You Can Ask for a Quote

 - You have even less money with which to replace the rest of your belongings.

 - You have less choice about what you will be able to replace.

 Alternatively, you can negotiate to cash out the restoration portion of the claim.
 For example, if you receive a dry-cleaning quote for $15,000, you can negotiate to receive that money as part of your settlement instead, meaning you’ll have to pay for any dry cleaning you do want done out of pocket.
 Opting to cash out gives you the option of choosing what to restore and how you spend that money.

 Just keep in mind that if you’re cashing out a settlement that includes a quote to restore something like antique furniture, for example, you cannot then claim the replacement value of that same furniture with the remainder of your claim.

 Even if a fire does not directly damage furniture or clothing, there are considerable health risks associated with smoke particles that can get into furniture and fabrics.
 Even a small house fire such as one restricted to your kitchen can result in extensive damage to the personal property throughout your home.